sidhulyalkar/QuantumBCI/README.md

 This project demonstrates the integration of quantum and classical signal processing techniques for brain-computer interface (BCI) applications.
 It includes modules for generating and simulating quantum Fourier transforms (QFT) and for implementing both classical and quantum-enhanced Kalman filters.
 These tools explore how quantum algorithms could eventually enhance the processing and tracking of neural signals.

 ## File Structure

-  project/
+- project/
-  ├── qfft_module.py
+  - qfft_module.py
-  ├── qkalman_module.py
+  - qkalman_module.py
-  ├── QFT_Notebook.ipynb
+  - QFT_Notebook.ipynb
-  ├── KalmanFilter_Notebook.ipynb
+  - qKalmanFilter_Notebook.ipynb
-  └── README.md
+  - README.md

 ## Module Descriptions